-And she really liked me, Miss Mary Ann did, in the way that most subsequent teachers would.
-I was polite, intelligent, and smarter than most kids my age, which I would feel more braggarty about saying, were it not for the fact that I can barely afford my rent at age 31.
+And she really liked me, Miss Mary Anne did, in the way that most subsequent teachers would.
+I was polite, intelligent, and smarter than most kids my age, which I would feel more braggarty about saying, were it not for the fact that I can barely afford my rent as an adult.

 But so yeah, teachers and I always had that weird relationship, where they’d love me and be drawn to my precociousness until they got unnerved by my strange, freaky little brain that just didn’t follow a very linear path.